Content-based Unrestricted Adversarial Attack: Experiments

-\textbf{Qualitative Comparison.} We visualize the unrestricted attacks of Top-5 black-box transferability, including SAE, cAdv, tAdv, ColorFool, and NCF (see \textbf{Appendix E} for more visualizations).
-In Figure~\ref{fig:visattack}(a), we visualize the adversarial examples generated by different unrestricted attacks.
-In night scenes and food, color and texture changes are easily perceptible, while our method is still capable of image photorealism.
+\textbf{Qualitative Comparison.} We visualize unrestricted attacks of Top-5 black-box transferability, including SAE, cAdv, tAdv, ColorFool, and NCF.
+In Figure~\ref{fig:visattack}(a), we visualize adversarial examples generated by different unrestricted attacks.
+In night scenes and food, color and texture changes are easily perceptible, while our method still keeps image photorealism.
 Next, we give more adversarial examples generated by ACA.
 It is clearly observed that our method can adaptively combine content to generate adversarial examples, as shown in Figure~\ref{fig:visattack}(b).
 For example, the hot air balloon in the lower left corner modifies both the color of the sky and the texture of the hot air balloon.
 The strawberry in the lower right corner has some changes in shape and color while keeping the semantics unchanged.
 However, in some cases, the body of semantics changes, as shown in Figure~\ref{fig:visattack}(c).
 It may be because the prompts generated by BLIP v2 cannot describe the content of the image well.
-For further analysis, please refer to \textbf{Appendix B}.